waffle987/lit_hackathon_team_scale/README.md

-# lit_hackathon_team_scale

-A new Flutter project.

 ## Scale.

-To log in to the various accounts on the mobile application, use the demo credentials below.
-Click on the profile page icon on the unauth home screen to navigate to the authentication page.
+To access bank's side, click on Banks in the top right corner and type in an identifier.
+To access law firm's side, click Log In and enter the credentials below.

-Demo account credentials:
+Demo credentials:

-User account: Email: user@email.com Password: 123456
+Law Firm account: Email: user@email.com Password: 123456 Bank account identifier: smu_lit_hackathon_rocks